Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 aureotibialis None Sometimes sold in the pet trade as Haplopelma sp."aureopilosum" or Haplopelma minax.
 It is a gorgeous, "fluffy" spider with black legs that have a slight orange tinge along the edges.

 Ornithoctonus costalis None O. costalis has black legs and yellowish rigs at the "knee joints".
-They are small for this genus and were known as Haplopelma costale until Volker von Wirth revised this subfamily in 2005.
+They are small for this genus and were known as H. costale until Volker von Wirth revised this subfamily in 2005.

 Phormingochilus